 I am often surprised by how often people go online to book Vatican tickets, and just book for the number of people in their group, without booking reduced or even free tickets.
 Perhaps it just seems easier, or maybe people don't really notice the fine print, or figure it does not apply to them.

 Whether or not you are visiting Rome on a budget, you should take the discounts you are entitled to:

 Always check if you are entitled to discounted or free entry, and be prepared to show proof of eligibility (age of children, clergy, journalists etc.)

-If you do want to visit the Vatican Museums (and Sistine Chapel) you can go on the last Sunday of the month, when entry is free (hours are reduced - 9:30 - 14:30, last entry at 12:30.)
-I usually discourage people from doing this, as the lines are crazy long, and you cannot prebook, and no tours go.
+On the last Sunday of the month, entry is free (hours are reduced - 9:30 - 14:30, last entry at 12:30.)
+I usually discourage people from doing this, as the lines are super long, and on this day, you cannot pre-book, and no tours go.

 But if you are visiting Rome on a budget, and are here when there is the free Sunday, give it a shot!
 Just be there by 8am or you risk not getting in.

 These are about conveniences.
 You do not need to pay for these things but if it makes life easier for you, by all means, do so.

 to shell out money for these things if you don’t want to.
 And if you are in Rome on a budget, these are some really easy things to avoid:

 You can drink free, clean delicious water all around Rome in the fountains you will see everywhere (not the Bernini fountains; the little ones that look like fire hydrants, or that are in a wall.)